ritchiexia/ritchiexia/README.md

 ### I'm a third year undergraduate student studying Computer Engineering at the [University of British Columbia](https://www.ubc.ca/)! 💻

 - 🧑‍🤝‍🧑 I'm currently in school, but I'm **looking for co-op opportunities starting May 2022**!
-- 🌱 I’m currently learning more about frontend (React) and algorithms through LeetCode.
+- 🌱 I’m currently learning more about frontend (React) and algorithms through LeetCode and my university courses!

 ### Connect with me: